 To date, we have manufactured only limited supplies of drug substance for use in IND-enabling toxicology studies in animals at our own facilities, as well as patisiran formulated bulk drug product for late-stage clinical trial use and commercial supply.
 We have contracted with several third-party contract manufacturing organizations, or CMOs, for the supply of drug substance and finished product to meet our needs for pre-clinical toxicology studies, clinical and commercial supply.
 We expect to continue to rely on third-party CMOs for the supply of drug substance and drug product, including ONPATTRO and GIVLAARI, as well as other product candidates, for at least the next several years, including to support the potential launch of our product candidates and to supply the needs of our alliance partners.
 In 2015, we amended our manufacturing services agreement with Agilent Technologies, Inc., or Agilent, to provide for Agilent to supply, subject to any conflicting obligations under our third-party agreements, a specified percentage of the active pharmaceutical ingredients required for certain of our products in clinical development, as well as other products the parties may agree upon in the future.
 Under this agreement, we are required to provide rolling forecasts for products on a quarterly basis, a portion of which will be considered a binding, firm order.
 Agilent is required to reserve sufficient capacity to ensure that it can supply products in the amounts specified under such firm orders, as well as up to a certain percentage of the remaining, non-binding portions of each forecast.
 Subject to any conflicting obligations under our third-party agreements, we have also agreed to negotiate in good faith to enter into separate commercial manufacturing supply agreements with Agilent for certain products, consistent with certain specified terms, including a specified minimum purchase commitment.
 Currently, Agilent is the sole manufacturer of the active pharmaceutical ingredient for ONPATTRO and GIVLAARI for both clinical and commercial use.
 We entered into a manufacturing services agreement with Agilent for ONPATTRO commercial supply and are finalizing an agreement for commercial supply of GIVLAARI.
-Pursuant to the Agilent supply agreement for ONPATTRO, we are required to provide rolling forecasts on a quarterly basis, a portion of which will be considered a binding, firm order.
+Pursuant to the Agilent supply agreement for ONPATTRO, we are required to reserve sufficient capacity to ensure that it can supply ONPATTRO in the amounts specified under such firm orders, including a certain percentage of the remaining, firm order.
 Agilent is required to reserve sufficient capacity to ensure that it can supply ONPATTRO in the amounts specified under such firm orders, including a certain percentage of the remaining, non-binding portions of each forecast, as well as a specified number of batches each year.
 We are also constructing a cGMP manufacturing facility in Norton, MA for drug substance for clinical and eventually, commercial use, which we currently expect to be operational in 2020.